DeviesDevelopment/blog/content/posts/2022-03-15_managed-identities-and-rbac-is-great.md

 }
 ```

-We add an `identity` block to the `azurerm_app_service` in order to have a managed identity created.
-To assign roles to the managed identity we use the `azurerm_role_assignment` resource.
+By adding a `identity` block of type `SystemAssigned` a managed identity will be generated for the App Service.
+The principal_id of the managed identity is exposed in the `.identity[0].principal_id` attribute of the App Service.
+We must use this id to assign roles to the newly created managed identity (see the `azurerm_role_assignment` resource).

+___

 What about running our application locally?
 As I mentioned above, with connection strings you must make sure you have the connection string available locally in some way.
 Turns out this is way simpler when using RBAC.
 The key to it all is the `DefaultAzureCredential` class provided by the [Azure.Identity](https://www.nuget.org/packages/Azure.Identity/) library.